Santa Hat Christmas Chocolate Brownies

 They so deliciously chocolately, it’s hard to believe they’re practically guilt free.
 The kids will LOVE them and they’re pretty enough to added to any Christmas table.

-The eBook features everything from how to stay on track during the silly season to dos and don’ts on alcoholic beverages.
 The book also features a range of healthy yet delicious recipes including Starters, Sides, Mains, Desserts, Smoothies, Leftovers and Cocktails.